khoavq/ChatbotBERTSQuAD/ReadingNote.md

 Build a chatbot for question and answering based on BERT

-## II.
+## III.
 XLNet: Generalized Autoregressive Pretraining for Language Understanding

 #### 1. What is XLNet?
 XLNet, a generalized autoregressive pretraining method that (1) enables learning bidirectional contexts by maximizing the expected likelihood over all permutations of the factorization order and (2) overcomes the limitations of BERT thanks to its autoregressive formulation.